shredthaGNAR/list-of-my-starred-repos/README.md

 * [bitwarden/self-host](https://github.com/bitwarden/self-host): Bitwarden's self-hosted release repository
 * [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide): Self-Hosting Guide.
 Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
 Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
 * [pluja/Selfhosted-Google-Photos-Alternative](https://github.com/pluja/Selfhosted-Google-Photos-Alternative): A complete guide on exiting Google, Amazon or any proprietary service Photos storage with all the features you would want.
+* [umbrae/Serendipity](https://github.com/umbrae/Serendipity): /r/serendipity is a meta-subreddit meant to broaden the perspective of its subscribers.
+It takes a popular entry from a random subreddit and posts it every few hours.
+If you want to increase your exposure to niche subreddits, or just your perspective on things on the web in general, serendipity might help you do that.
+But it might not.
+It's a bot, after all.
 * [LeeluPradhan/Service-accounts-seperator-AutoRclone](https://github.com/LeeluPradhan/Service-accounts-seperator-AutoRclone): To split google service accounts after 10 accounts, to add in google group easily and use autorclone!
 * [aderyabin/ServPane](https://github.com/aderyabin/ServPane): A launchd menu bar app for Mac
 * [oxen-io/session-android](https://github.com/oxen-io/session-android): A private messenger for Android.